Blackpink: 2023–present: Contract renewal and third world tour

 Blackpink released the first teaser video for their upcoming tour on February 5, 2025.
 On February 19, the group announced dates for a world tour kicking off on July 5 at Goyang Stadium in Goyang and then heading to stadiums in North America and Europe, including London's Wembley Stadium, making them the first K-pop girl group to perform at the venue.
 The tour's title was revealed as the Deadline World Tour on May 16.
 On June 23, YG Entertainment announced that Blackpink would first reveal their comeback single at the tour's first show in Goyang.
 Following its debut performance on July 5, the single "Jump" was officially released on July 11 through YG Entertainment in a new distribution partnership with the Orchard, replacing the group's previous distributor Interscope.
 It became their third song to top the Billboard Global 200 and their fourth to top the Billboard Global Excl.
 US, making Blackpink the female act with the most number ones in the latter chart's history.
 The song also debuted at number 28 on the US Billboard Hot 100, earning the group their tenth entry on the chart.

+On January 14, 2026, Blackpink officially announced their third Korean extended play Deadline.
+The EP was released on February 27, alongside its second single and lead track "Go".
+Upon release, Deadline sold 1,461,785 copies in its first day and broke the record for the highest first-day sales for a K-pop girl group in Hanteo Chart history.
+Blackpink became the first girl group in the chart's history to have two or more albums sell over 1 million copies on the first day of release, following Born Pink.
+Deadline also sold 1,774,577 copies on the Hanteo Chart in its first week following its release, setting a new record for a K-pop girl group.
+On the Circle Album Chart, Deadline debuted at number one with 1,756,992 copies sold in less than two days of tracking, becoming the group's sixth number-one album.
+In the United States, the EP debuted at number eight and became Blackpink's third top-ten album on the Billboard 200.
+Its single "Go" debuted at number 63 on the US Billboard Hot 100, which marked Blackpink’s 11th entry on the chart, the most among K-pop female artists.

+To celebrate their 10th debut anniversary, Blackpink held a meet-and-greet at the National Museum of Korea in Seoul on August 8, 2026, for 40 fans selected through Weverse.
+The anniversary preparations drew criticism for the event's short notice, limited scale, and initial uncertainty over whether all four members would attend.
+The members subsequently apologized to fans for shortcomings in the preparations.